Combat team

 A combat team is temporary grouping of military organizations of differing types to accomplish a defined mission or objective.
 Usage varies between commonwealth nations, where the term applies to a sub-unit level grouping, and the United States, where the term is found at unit and formation levels.

 Commonwealth Armies' Combat Teams

 In commonwealth nations combat team is a temporary combined-arms grouping of based on a combat sub-unit (an infantry or armoured sub-unit) with attached supporting arms.
-In Canadian Army doctrine, a combat team is a sub-unit grouping based on an infantry company or an tank squadron with elements of the other arm attached as well as other supporting elements such as combat engineers and artillery observers.
+In Canadian Army doctrine, a combat team is a sub-unit grouping based on an infantry company or a tank squadron with elements of the other arm attached as well as other supporting elements such as combat engineers and artillery observers.
 A square combat team is the combination of both an infantry company and an armoured squadron with supporting elements attached.
 The British Army uses the term "combat team" interchangeably with "company group" or "task group."